tomography/tomobank/doc/source/demo.rst

  | PixelSize              |      13.8 nm                     | +------------------------+----------------------------------+
  | Comment                |      10x 60 nm ZP                | +------------------------+----------------------------------+

-The sample consisting is a small particle of Ce6Al4 undergoing a pressure increase.
+The sample consisting is a small particle of Ce :subscript:`6` Al :subscript:`4` undergoing a pressure increase.
-The Limited View data sets consists of 15 tomographic data sets, one nanoCT data set is collected after each pressure increase from 0.3 Gpa to 59 GPa as reported in the table below.
+The Limited View data sets consists of 15 tomographic data sets, one nanoCT data set is collected after each pressure increase from 0.3 GPa to 59 GPa as reported in the table below.
 Because the sample is into a high pressure cell, 86 of the 359 projections are blocked by the load frame.